ccrum1/dissertation/README.md

 This is Chris Crum's dissertation repository where I (Chris) put files, R code, and occasional figures for reproducibility purposes

 Can I take Chris' code?
 Yes, but you do so at your own risk.
 I make no warranties about effectiveness outside its native environment.
-Use versionNEW.
+Use version New.

 Can I use Chris' files?
 Yes, definitely!